China offers vaccines, medical experts to Taiwan to fight COVID

-Healthcare & PharmaceuticalsChina offers vaccines, medical experts to Taiwan to fight COVID

-The Chinese government on Monday offered tourgently send COVID-19 vaccines and medical experts to Taiwan to help it battle a sharp rise in coronavirus infections, butdrew a swift and angry responsefrom Taipei.
+BEIJING/TAIPEI (Reuters) -The Chinese government on Monday offered to urgently send COVID-19 vaccines and medical experts to Taiwan to help it battle a sharp rise in coronavirus infections, but drew a swift and angry response from Taipei.

 China and Chinese-claimed Taiwan have sparred repeatedly during the pandemic.